 Obesity

 The Joint Strategic Needs Assessment (JSNA) for Sandwell identifies that the general health of people in Sandwell is improving, but not as fast as the England average.
-However, the Office for Health Improvement and Disparities has identified that the prevalence of Year 6 children being overweight is worsening, with Sandwell having the highest number within the West Midlands region, according to 2021-22 data.

 Sandwell has higher levels of obesity than the national average, both amongst children and adults.
 Reducing the levels of obesity in Sandwell will be a big step towards achieving the Council’s 2030 ambition of Sandwell being a ‘place where we live healthy lives and live them for longer’.

-In 2021 - 22, 14.9% of reception-aged children in Sandwell were obese, compared to an average of 10.1% for England.
-This rose to 34% of Year 6 children in Sandwell, compared to 23.4% nationally.
-Over-18s also fared badly, with 34.3% of all adults in Sandwell being overweight or obese, compared to 25.9% in England.
+In 2024 - 25, 25% of reception-aged children in Sandwell were overweight or obese, compared to an average of 24% for England.
+This rose to 46% of Year 6 children in Sandwell, compared to 36% nationally.
+Over-18s also fared badly, with 71.6% of adults in Sandwell being overweight or obese, compared to 64.5% in England in 2023 - 24.

 Obesity contributes to the onset of many diseases and premature mortality and is the sixth most important risk factor contributing to the overall burden of disease worldwide.
 Moderate obesity (BMI 30-35 kg/m2) can reduce life expectancy by an average of three years, while morbid obesity (BMI 40-50 kg/m2) reduces life expectancy by eight to ten years.
 This eight to ten-year loss of life is equivalent to the effects of lifelong smoking.